'We're on our own.' Urgent pleas for monkeypox vaccines from gay men feeling neglected by the government - KESQ

 Since the start of June, the CDC says it has been doing extensive education and outreach to the LGBTQ community, including working with local Pride organizations, releasing educational videos and creating campaigns on social media sites and dating apps popular in the gay community.

-According to the World Health Organization, there have been 25,054 cases confirmed by a laboratory as of August 3, and 122 probably cases.
+According to the World Health Organization, there have been 25,054 cases confirmed by a laboratory as of August 3, and 122 probable cases.

 “For the moment this is an outbreak that’s concentrated among men who have sex with men, especially those who have multiple partners,” World Health Organization Director-General Tedros Adhanom Ghebreyesus said in late July when WHO declared monkeypox a public health emergency of international concern.